manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md

 <!-- example index_token_filter -->
 Index-time token filter for full-text indexing.
 Optional, default is empty.

-Index-time token filter gets created by indexer on indexing source data into a plain table or by RT table on processing `INSERT` or `REPLACE` statements and lets you implement a custom tokenizer that makes tokens according to custom rules.
-The plugins are defined as `library name:plugin name:optional string of settings`.
+The index_token_filter directive specifies an optional index-time token filter for full-text indexing.
+This directive is used to create a custom tokenizer that makes tokens according to custom rules.
+The filter is created by the indexer on indexing source data into a plain table or by an RT table on processing `INSERT` or `REPLACE` statements.
+The plugins are defined using the format `library name:plugin name:optional string of settings`.
+For example, `my_lib.so:custom_blend:chars=@#&`.

 <!-- request SQL -->